MinnPost/object-sync-for-salesforce/README.md

 1. Get information, including content and metadata table structures, about all objects available in WordPress, including custom post types.
 2. Get data about objects based on their table structures and make it available to the plugin.
 3. Store and retrieve cache data.
+4. Calls for CRUD operations on different types of WordPress objects using the core WordPress calls if they exist, and `wpdb` calls otherwise.

 ### Salesforce (salesforce)